krithi2201/talkbot/README.md

 $ python3 talkbot.py
 ```

+# Recognition from microphone

-# Python code to perform speech recognition on sound that is directly fed from Microphone
+Python code to perform speech recognition on sound that is directly fed from microphone.

 ```
 $ python3 speechrecog.py